a1mohamad/DeepLearning_specialization/course2_improving_NN/W1A2/README.md

-# 🧠 Regularization in Neural Networks – Football Header Prediction (Course 2, Week 2)
+# 🧠 Regularization in Neural Networks – Football Header Prediction (Course 2)

 This repository contains my implementation of the **Regularization** assignment from **Course 2 – Improving Deep Neural Networks** of the [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning) by Andrew Ng.